Barak-kalfa/WidgetApp/README.md

 6. Enter types of recommendations to render to the array in the "typeFilter" field.
 7. Enter API details.
 8. Custom recommendations types to your liking.
+  A. Use "elementType" to choose HTML elements type.
+  B. Use "className" to choose class names for the elements.
+  C. Use "thumbElementType" to choose thumbnails HTML elements type.
+  D. Use "thumbElementClass" to choose thumbnails class names for the elements.
+  E. ***Use "thumbElementMediaRef" to enter the HTML element attribute for image or video source reference with the string " THUMB_URL " between 2 spaces (e.g. "src=' THUMB_URL '").
+The widget will replace the string with the right URL.
+  F. Choose if to render title and footer.
+  G. Choose if to show the recommendation without media (image/video).
 The widget is ready to go.

 **** YOU CAN ADD MORE THAN ONE WIDGET WITH DIFFERENT SETTINGS BY: